hkato4188/hkato4188/README.md

-- 👋 Hi, I’m @hkato4188
+- 👋 Hi, my name is Hiro.
+- I currently carry the titles of teacher and fullstack developer but consider myself to be more of a student.
-- 👀 I’m interested in software engineering, devops, and any opportunities to learn and collaborate
+- I welcome any opportunity to learn and collaborate.
-- 🌱 I’m currently exploring the world of devops
-- 💞️ I’m looking to collaborate on anything...really enjoy learning
-- 📫 How to reach me: hirokikato1@gmail.com
+- After all, the web connects more than machines; it connects people.

 <!---
 hkato4188/hkato4188 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.